Skip to main content

 Investment performance

 As the Booster Fund has been designed to operate as a long-term social investor, we will need to cover its running costs, to be able to continue to make investments into community shares offer for many years.
-As such, we anticipate most of our investments to be interest bearing.
-We do not have a fixed % threshold for approving investments, but we are guided by the business sector, location, and economic circumstances of each application.
-Therefore, applicants to the Booster Fund should consider whether their business model supports the offer of interest, in order to attract capital investment.
+As such, all investments must be interest bearing.
+We do not currently have a fixed % threshold for approving investments, but we are guided by the business sector, location, and economic circumstances of each application and the rate of interest offered will be taken into account in the appraisal.

 A note on support for community pubs, cafés and shops/post offices